20 Best Things to Do in Nerja (A Local’s Guide)

 Is Nerja touristy?

 Costa del Sol has more touristy towns than Nerja (for example, Benalmadena or Marbella).
-But, having said that, Nerja is still touristy.
+But that said, Nerja is still touristy.
 It attracts many national and international tourists and is home to many expats.

 What are the beaches like in Nerja?